petergithub/notes/01Technology/ubuntuNotes.md

 fuser # command (short for "file user"), this will show you information about the process that is using the file or the file user. sudo service network-manager start

+# Table 4-2: Commonly Used Character Classes

+whatis # Display a very brief description of a command info # Display a command's info entry apropos # Display a list of appropriate commands

+# Recent versions of bash provide a second, more streamlined method for performing combined redirection
+ls -1 /bin/usr &> ls-output.txt
+# This will work cor-rectly with most hidden files (though it still won't include filenames with multiple leading periods).
+The ls command with the -A option ("almost all") will provide a correct listing of hidden files:
+ls-A
+echo [!]*
 ```

 [network-manager](http://archive.ubuntu.com/ubuntu/pool/main/n/network-manager/network-manager_0.9.8.8-0ubuntu7.3_amd64.deb)